olajutemot/Learn-JS-algorithms/Regular Experession/README.md

 ------Find Characters with Lazy Matching------- Quantifiers by defaulr are greedy, i.e they try to match every possible characters, in regular expression we call this a greedy match.
 The alternative is called a lazy match, which finds the smallest possible part of the string that satisfies the regex pattern. we can use the ? character to change the default greediness of quantifiers to lazy matching.
 ---EXAMPLE 12 (in regex.js file )

+------Match Patterns at the Beginning AND End of String------- Anchors are metacharacters that match the start and end of a line of the target text. we use them to assert where a boundary should be.
+The two characters used are (^) and ($).
+Befor Now, we used the caret character (^) inside a character set to create a negated character set in the form ([^...]).
+Outside of a character set, the caret is used to search for patterns at the beginning of strings.
+---EXAMPLE 13 (in regex.js file )